18F/django-uswds-forms/docs/introduction.rst

 few barriers that make it difficult to use with :class:`django.forms.Form`.
 For example:

+* The CSS classes used by Django's default renderer for things like errors and help text are not the same as those used by USWDS.

 * Individual checkboxes and radio buttons have different HTML markup than that rendered by Django forms.